A Life Changing Event Led Us To RVing

 I (Sharayah) was in my second to last day of my clinicals for my C.N.A.
 (Certified Nursing Assistant) certification when I received a call from Mike’s brother’s girlfriend; Mike was in the hospital from a traumatic fall off a 22 ft high ladder.
 After not knowing the results and a shaky hour drive I finally arrived to the hospital and to the awful news that Mike was about to go in for surgery on his head (and his arms were crushed and needed reconstructive surgery), there was too much blood collecting between his skull and his brain, and every second longer it took the brain surgeon to get to the OR, the more dramatic his lessening chances of survival were.

-This was the beginning life changing event that led us to who we are and where we are today.
+This was the beginning life-changing event that led us to who we are and where we are today.
 Then Mikes brother stumbled upon a video on YouTube called "Soul Travelers".
-And with nothing but time, watching a 5 hour long video seemed like 'whatever, sure'.
+And with nothing but time, watching a 5-hour long video seemed like 'whatever, sure'.
 That was the next step into our future.
-That video literally opened our minds into the 'What If" in life.
+That video literally opened our minds to the 'What If" in life.
 Should we continue down the path we were on fighting for space with the majority of clones and drones?
 Is there another way?
 A better way?
 So many 'What If's'.
-This led us into a spiritual awakening.
-I can easily say that his brother has been a, in a sort, wind lifting us up into the more positive
+This led us to a spiritual awakening.
+I can easily say that his brother has been a, in a sort, wind lifting us up into the more positive way

 Our plans for Gus Gus include solar panels, RO water system, a lounge/art studio in back, small wood stove, and a few other un-decided nics and nacks that we're still working the kinks out of.